dvrpc/link-docs/docs/how-it-works/sidewalk.md

 ![A new blue segment drawn between two islands, representing a new sidewalk or marked crosswalk](../assets/explainer_diagrams/d12.png)

-In this case, this new segment would connect approximately 180 people.
+In this example, this new segment would connect approximately 180 people.

 ![A new blue segment drawn between two islands, representing a new sidewalk or marked crosswalk](../assets/explainer_diagrams/d13.png)